Arecardo/Fall2018-Visualization-59500-001/Project2/README.md

 5. Multidimensional Data Visualization.pdf: task file which is given by the professor.

 There are also two results images, *result_fromMask1.png, result_fromMask2.png*, to show what the ouptuts should looked like.
-A sample of alice wordcloud is given in folder *Alice_Sample*
+A sample of alice wordcloud is given in folder *Alice_Sample*.

 ## How to run this project:
 1. You should install python3.6 and some libraries in your computer.